serheang/aip-container/README.md

 # Usage

+If you are using a lab computer, the container should already be installed for you.

+To rebuild the container using your own computer:

+    sudo singularity build aip-container_latest.sif Singularity

+Or, you can pull the pre-built image from Singularity Hub to your own computer:

+    singularity pull shub://benatuts/aip-container

-Use run_aip_singularity_container.sh to start the container:
+Use run_aip_singularity_container.sh to manually start the container:

     run_aip_singularity_container.sh term      # Start a gnome-terminal
     run_aip_singularity_container.sh vscode    # Start visual studio code